How Irving Penn ‘changed the way people saw the world’

 According to Jones, however, it’s the process by which Penn made that particular print as much as the subject matter that’s crucial.
 ‘He perfected a way of printing his images that involved platinum rather than silver and ended up with photographs of the most beautiful texture.
 The tonalities are so soft they almost look like watercolours’.

 He was a consummate technician

 Further evidence of this comes in the shots he took of nude, female torsos in 1949-50.
 For these, he bleached his prints, thereby creating a rich chiaroscuro effect about the flesh.

 It should be pointed out that he had a whimsical side, too.
 This comes across in the still-life combinations he shot (in colour) throughout his life.
-After-Dinner Games, New York 1947 is an artfully-yet-quirkily arranged photo, featuring a cup of coffee and a glass of sherry surrounded by dice, draughts, dominoes, playing cards and a chess piece.
+Theatre Accident, New York, 1947, is an artfully-yet-quirkily arranged photo, featuring the contents of a handbag.

 Irving Penn’s legacy